Post Launch App Costs

 User Count & Usage| The maintenance requirements for your app will also go us as more people use your app.
 This can be based on user count or user usage.
 User usage is to do with how people use your app.
 Do you let them upload/download large files (e.g. videos, pictures)?
 Are they regularly refreshing to check for updated information?
 How “heavy” are the pages – as in what volume of data has to load on the page?
 All of these can impact the ongoing running costs of your app.
 User count is obviously the number of people using the app.
 With this information in mind, you are able to track and manage these costs leading to more informed decision making as well as greater app success.

 There will always be a few surprises.
-Knowing these factors, however, will lead to more informed decision making and give you better control over the success of your business and app.
+Knowing these factors, will lead to more informed decision making giving you better control.

 Managing ongoing app maintenance

-As you will now see, the time and costs of maintaining an app do depend on the app itself and how it has been developed.
-While this does stress the importance of getting the initial app development right, knowing these factors allows you to have greater control over how these costs evolve.
-Knowing these factors allows you to make more informed decisions when planning the future of your app as well as associated future changes.
-As you maintain your app, you will start to see trends and patterns based on the specific type of app and market(s) you operate in.
+As you will now see, the time and costs of maintaining an app depend on the apps purpose.
+Knowing these factors allows you to have greater control over how these costs evolve.
+It also allows you to make more informed decisions when planning future changes.
+As you maintain your app, you will see trends based on the market(s) you operate in.
 This is invaluable.

 If you have any questions, please feel free to comment below or get in touch.

-The aim of our blog is to share our experience and advice in the hope it saves you time, hassle and money.
-We’re keen to hear your ideas for future posts so if you have any questions or requests please don’t hesitate to get in touch.
+Our aim is to share experience in the hope it saves you time, hassle and money.
+We’re keen to hear your ideas for future posts so please don’t hesitate to get in touch.
 Thank you!

 At Ngage, we’ve had the pleasure of developing apps for amazing organisations and entrepreneurs from around the world.
 From prototypes for aspiring start-ups seeking user validation to an enterprise app being gathering input for international projects spanning continents.
 So what have we learnt so far?
 More importantly, how can we use it to help you?